GoogleChrome/web.dev/src/site/content/en/blog/shape-detection/index.md

 [photo picker](https://bugs.chromium.org/p/chromium/issues/detail?id=656015),
 it has become fairly easy to capture images or live video data from device cameras, or to upload local images.
-So far, this dynamic image data—as well as static images on a page—has been not been accessible by code, even though images may actually contain a lot of interesting features such as faces, barcodes, and text.
+So far, this dynamic image data—as well as static images on a page—has not been accessible by code, even though images may actually contain a lot of interesting features such as faces, barcodes, and text.